Alignak-monitoring/alignak/README.md

    * Easy to contribute: contribution has to be an easy process.
       Alignak follow pycodestyle (former pep8), pylint and pep257 coding standards to ease code readability.
-      Step by step help to contribute to the project can be found in :ref:`Contributing <contributing/index>`
+      Step by step help to contribute to the project can be found in the documentation.

 This is basically what Alignak is made of.
 May be add the *keep it simple* Linux principle and it's perfect.

 There is nothing we don't want, we consider every features / ideas.
-Feel free to join `by mail <mailto:contact@alignak.net>`_ or on `the IRC #alignak <http://webchat.freenode.net/?channels=%23alignak>`_ to discuss or ask for more information
+Feel free to join [by mail](mailto:contact@alignak.net) or on [the IRC #alignak channel](http://webchat.freenode.net/?channels=%23alignak) to discuss or ask for more information

 Documentation
 -------------

-`Alignak Web Site <http://www.alignak.net>`_ includes much documentation and introduces the Alignak main features, such as the backend, the webui, the tight integration with timeseries databases, ...
+[Alignak Web Site ](http://www.alignak.net) includes much documentation and introduces the Alignak main features, such as the Backend, the WebUI, the desktop Applet, the tight integration with timeseries databases, ...

-Alignak project has `an online documentation page <http://alignak-monitoring.github.io/documentation/>`_.
+Alignak project has [an online documentation site](http://alignak-monitoring.github.io/documentation/).
 We try to have as much documentation as possible and to keep this documentation simple and understandable.
 For sure the documentation is not yet complete, but you can help us ;)

 Click on one of the docs badges on this page to browse the documentation.